Nim Metaprogramming - Macro Tutorial

 Our root node in the input AST is a statement list.

-children node, we may use the list syntax.
+To fetch the Command children node, we may use the list syntax.

 A Node contains the list of its childrens.
-To get the first children, it suffices to write statements[0]
+To get the first children, it suffices to write statements[0].

-To loop over all the child nodes, one can use a for statement in statements
+To loop over all the child nodes, one can use a for statement in statements loop.

-We need to fetch the nodes under a Command
+We need to fetch the nodes under a Command instruction that are integer literals.

 I present down my first macro as an example.
 I want to print the memory layout of a given type.
 My goal is to find misaligned fields making useless unocuppied memory in a type object definition.
 This happens when the attributes have types of different sizes.
 The order of the attributes then changes the memory used by an object.
 To deal with important chunks of memory, the processor stores an object and its attributes with some rules.